wicaksatya/Computer-vision/README.md

-# Circle and Cross Marker Detection with OpenCV
+# Circle and Cross Marker Detection
 This repository implements algorithms for detecting circle and cross markers in images.
 Detecting markers (such as circles and crosses) in images is a common task in computer vision and image processing.
 These markers can serve as reference points, fiducials, or features for further analysis

 ## Techniques Used